iOSonja/swiftui-exercises/README.md

 - Rock Paper Scissors: A game that simulates the traditional Rock Paper Scissors with a twist
 - Times Table: Quiz game for learning the multiplication table
 - Habit Tracker: An app for keeping track of how many times an activity has been completed; stores the data in UserDefaults
+- Friendface: A primitive social media app, a people catalogue.
+The data is fetched from the web and cached using Core Data.